Ball, 3 other Hornets in NBA's health and safety protocols

 Barring more positive tests, the Hornets would meet the NBA’s minimum required eight players to play their next scheduled game on Sunday night at Atlanta.
 The team is scheduled to depart for Atlanta on Saturday.

-The Hornets (13-11) are currently seventh in the NBA standings.
+The Hornets (13-11) are currently seventh in the NBA Eastern Conference standings.
 Charlotte’s last game came Wednesday night at Milwaukee.

 The Hornets’ news comes as the league and the National Basketball Players Association has been pushing for players, coaches and staff to get booster shots.